 There is consensus about one idea, however: migrants are in need of verified and balanced information, which is often difficult for them to access during their journey.
 Even before they leave their homes, migrants are exposed to a proliferation of poor and unreliable information.
 Studies show that the majority of migrants receive most of their information from human traffickers and smugglers, who seek to mislead and manipulate them.

 InfoMigrants is a collaboration led by three major European media sources: France Médias Monde (France 24, Radio France International, Monte Carlo Doualiya), the German public broadcaster Deutsche Welle, and the Italian press agency ANSA.
 InfoMigrants is co-financed by the European Union.

-France Médias Monde (FMM) reaches an audience of more than 100 million people around the world every week.
-FMM is recognised for its expertise in international news, thanks to a network of hundreds of correspondents across the globe.
+France Médias Monde (FMM) reaches an audience of more than 135 million people around the world every week.
+FMM is recognized for its expertise in international news, thanks to a network of hundreds of correspondents across the globe.